Juelz Santana: Beginnings (1994–2001)

-At 12, James formed the rap duo, Draftpick, with Malik, a neighbourhood friend.
+At 12, James formed the rap duo, Draftpick, with Malik, a neighborhood friend.
 The group first gained recognition after several performances around New York City, including Amateur Night at the Apollo Theater, where they won two weeks in a row.
 The two got signed to Priority Records when James was 15 years old.
 They released one single on the label, "Play Ruff", with Memphis Bleek and Tracey Lee.

-In 1998, James was introduced to Cam'ron through his cousin, Tobe, and shortly thereafter, took on the name Juelz Santana and became a member of his hip hop collective, The Diplomats, alongside Jim Jones and Freekey Zekey.
+In 1998, James was introduced to Cam'ron through his cousin, and shortly thereafter, took on the name Juelz Santana and became a member of his hip hop collective, The Diplomats, alongside Jim Jones and Freekey Zekey.
 Santana's first collaboration with the group was the Trackmasters remix of "What Means the World to You", followed by the tracks "Double Up" and "All the Chickens", on Cam'ron's second studio album, S.D.E., released on September 19, 2000, through Epic Records.

 From Me to U (2002–2003)

 In 2001, Cam'ron signed to Roc-a-Fella Records and released his third studio album, Come Home with Me, on May 14, 2002, which featured further collaborations with Santana, including "Welcome to New York City", "Hey Ma" and "Oh Boy", which earned Santana his first Grammy Award nomination for Best Rap Performance by a Duo or Group at the 2003 Grammy Awards.

-The album's success led to Santana and the remaining Diplomats also signing deals with Roc-a-Fella, under the imprint Diplomat Records.
+Cam'ron's signing also led to Santana signing a deal with Roc-a-Fella, under the imprint Diplomat Records.
 After four mixtapes, the group released their first album on Diplomatic Immunity on March 25, 2003, which debuted at number 8 on the Billboard 200, selling 92,000 copies in its first week and eventually being certified Gold by the RIAA.
 Santana caused a minor controversy before the album's release when he described himself as a "young Mohammed Atta" on a leaked version of the track "I Love You", just months after the September 11 attacks.
 In a retrospective, Complex named the album one of the classic albums of the decade.

 On August 19, 2003, Santana released his debut album, From Me to U, which peaked at number 8 in the Billboard 200.
 The album was preceded by the mixtape, Final Destination, released on June 17, 2003, and the single "Dipset (Santana's Town)", which peaked at number 70 on the Billboard Top 100, received a nomination for Best Rap Performance by a Duo or Group at the 46th Grammy Awards.